PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 19:21:05
+Last updated: 2024-04-02 19:21:42
-Random Quote: Begin, be bold, and venture to be wise. - Horace
+Random Quote: With the realization of one's own potential and self-confidence in one's ability, one can build a better world. - Dalai Lama